 - A remedy is chosen that at normal doses, would create similar symptoms to those you’re experiencing, in a healthy person.

 - Acupressure is needle-free.
 It involves gentle pressure at specific points on the body , typically with the thumbs.
-Acupressure can also be done at home, as a home therapy.

 - Ear acupuncture or auricular acupuncture is acupuncture done at specific points on the ear.
 It’s often used to help people quit smoking, stop drinking, or with other addictions.
-It can also be used for other purposes such as insomnia, or to stimulate calm and relaxation.
+It can also be used for other purposes such as insomnia, weight loss, or to stimulate calm and relaxation.

 - Physical medicine involves looking at and treating your physical body